 You know that expression it’s not what you know, but who you know?
 There is still a great deal of truth to that and often the who you know can move the what you know in the right direction.

-Other students may have aspirations of running their own business of some sort.
-While college classes may help prepare young adults for running a business, those with the right acumen may be ready to jump in and start their own venture or invent something amazing.
+Other students may have aspirations of running their own business.
+While a college degree in business management will likely be helpful, young adults with the right acumen may be ready to jump in and start their own venture or invent something amazing.

-Don’t get me wrong.
+Don’t misunderstand.
 I’m not encouraging kids to arbitrarily blow off college.
-For some kids, college will play a vital role in their future.
-A college degree is often important for moving up within a company, even if the degree has little to do with a person’s actual job responsibilities.
-And, often, a person with a degree may be chosen over a person without a degree even when the two are equally qualified based on work experience.
+It will likely play a vital role in the future of many teens, and a degree is sometimes crucial for moving up within a company, even when it has little to do with a person’s actual job responsibilities.
+It’s not uncommon for a person with a college degree to be chosen over someone without a degree who is equally qualified based on work experience.

-That being said, college is not necessarily the right choice for every high school graduate.
-It’s worth exploring the options with your student (or for yourself) to see if a different route might result in the same skills with less expense and, in many cases, in a shorter amount of time.
+However, college is not necessarily the right choice for every high school graduate.
+It’s worth exploring the options with your student to see if a different route might result in acquiring the same skills quicker and more economically.

 Do you have children who have graduated and successfully followed a path other than college?